Deadairx/twitch-stream/notes/how-a-computer-works.md

 desk.
 He can produce these note cards very quickly by copying them from pages on the bookshelf and taking them to the desk.

+## What does RAM do?

+RAM is temp storage used by the CPU